 Team members meet every week to discuss your child’s case, their progress and any new treatments or techniques that may help them.
 All are focused on helping your child and your family succeed against cancer.
 You will meet many members of your child’s team, but may never see others.

-Your child’s care team at the Children's Cancer Center is part of Batson Children’s Hospital and UMMC Cancer Institute.
+Your child’s care team at the Children's Cancer Center is part of Batson Children’s Hospital and UMMC Cancer Center and Research Institute.
 It specializes in treating childhood cancers.
 In fact, this is the only place in the state you can receive some treatments.
 Doctors also can offer your child the opportunity to enroll in clinical trials which test new treatments for many cancers.

 Our specialists will take into consideration the type of cancer he has, how advanced it is and other conditions he may have in making recommendations for their treatment.
 Your child’s doctors also teach the state’s next generation of caregivers and do research on new ways to earlier diagnose cancers and to treat them.
 They have to know the latest ways to detect, diagnose and treat cancers and use that knowledge every day to treat the state’s children.